eloquent/phony/doc/index.md

 Create a new [full mock], and return a [mock handle].

-_Each value in `$types` can be either a class name, or an [ad hoc mock] definition.
-If only a single type is being mocked, the class name or definition can be passed without being wrapped in an array._
+_Each value in `$types` can be either a string of class names delimited with `&` symbols, or an [ad hoc mock] definition.
+Alternatively, a single string of class names can be passed without being wrapped in an array._

 _See [Mocking basics]._